le717/PatchIt/Documentation/CONTRIBUTING.md

 * Read up on the documentation (see [**For Your Reading Pleasure**](#for-your-reading-pleasure) below)
 * Edit away!
 Write a GUI, fix bugs, add new features, whatever is reasonable!
 * Once you finish your work, submit a [Pull Request](https://github.com/le717/PatchIt/pulls) by clicking ![the Pull Request button](http://i81.servimg.com/u/f81/16/33/06/11/pullre10.png)
+* Because of my lack of knowledge of how Git worked when **PatchIt!** was created, the [`rewrite`](https://github.com/le717/PatchIt/tree/rewrite) branch, where all future versions are developed, can never be merged into the [`master`](https://github.com/le717/PatchIt/tree/master) branch, where all tagged releases are located.
+For this reason, please base all changes against the `rewrite` branch.
+* Also because of my cluelessness into the workings of Git, all changes from the `rewrite` branch must manually be added to the `master` branch when a release is to be tagged, as a pull request would greatly break the entire repository.
+I am sorry for any inconvenience this may cause.
 * If everything checks out, your changes will be merged into the main **PatchIt!** project! :grinning:
 * Don't forget to ![Star!](http://i81.servimg.com/u/f81/16/33/06/11/star11.png)